 It is our goal to provide safe, excellent care (in that order) and to provide a non-traumatic experience for our patients.
 Sometimes, this is only possible through the use of general anesthesia.

 Who provides dental care under general anesthesia in our office?

-Dr. Sarah Hill, Dr. Joseph Stout and Dr. Donna Quinby can provide the dental treatment for your child.
+Dr. Sarah Hill and Dr. Donna Quinby can provide the dental treatment for your child.
 These dentists are highly trained in the field of outpatient dental anesthesia and are happy to answer ANY questions you might have about outpatient general anesthesia.
 They have been treating pediatric dental patients under general anesthesia for a combined total of 23 years.

 When and where will the surgery take place?